Continuous Assortment Optimization with Logit Choice Probabilities under Incomplete Information: Introduction

 \subsection{Contributions}

 The contributions in this paper are as follows. \begin{quotation} $\circ$~First, we propose a probabilistic choice model for the setting where customers select from assortments that are subsets of the unit interval.
-The choice model is the continuous counterpart of the widely studied multinomial logit (MNL) model, in the sense that we show that the continuous model arises as a limit of discrete MNL models where the number of products grow large, and, conversely, that discretizing the product space in the continuous model gives rise to a discrete MNL model.
+The choice model is the continuous counterpart of the widely studied multinomial logit (MNL) model, in the sense that the continuous model arises as a limit of discrete MNL models where the number of products grow large, and, conversely, that discretizing the product space in the continuous model gives rise to a discrete MNL model.

 $\circ$ Next, assuming that products are labeled in increasing order of marginal profit, we show that the optimal assortment is an interval of the form $[y,1]$, for some $y \in [0,1]$, and that the corresponding optimal expected profit is the unique solution to a fixed point equation.
 Leveraging this property, we construct a stochastic-approximation type policy, and show that its regret (the cumulative expected revenue loss compared to the optimal policy) after $T$ time periods is $\mathcal{O}(\log T)$.
-In addition, relying on the Van Trees inequality (the Bayesian version of the well-known Cram\'er-Rao lower bound), we show that the worst case regret for any policy grows as $\Omega(\log T)$, implying that our policy is asymptotically optimal.
+In addition, relying on the Van Trees inequality (which can be seen as a Bayesian version of the well-known Cram\'er-Rao lower bound), we show that the worst case regret for any policy grows as $\Omega(\log T)$, implying that our policy is asymptotically optimal.

 $\circ$ Inspired by analogous problems in the discrete setting, we then consider assortment optimization with a capacity constraint.
 We first show that the optimal assortment is not necessarily an interval anymore, but can have a much more complex structure.
-A consequence of this is that it becomes necessary -- in contrast to the uncapacitated case -- to explore the whole product space in order to learn the optimal assortment.
-In particular, we construct an instance in which the regret of any policy grows as $\Omega(T^{2/3})$, indicating that the capacitated setting indeed exhibits intrinsically different behavior than the uncapacitated case in which logarithmic regret is attainable.
-We then propose a policy based on kernel-density estimation techniques, and show that, up to logarithmic terms, its regret after $T$ time periods is bounded from above by a constant times $T^{2/3}$.
+As a consequence it becomes necessary -- in contrast to the uncapacitated case -- to explore the whole product space in order to learn the optimal assortment.
+We propose a policy and show that, up to a logarithmic term, its regret after $T$ time periods is bounded from above by a constant times $T^{2/3}$.
+We then construct an instance in which the regret of any policy grows as $\Omega(T^{2/3})$, indicating that the capacitated setting indeed exhibits intrinsically different behavior than the uncapacitated case in which logarithmic regret is attainable.